Navigation auf uzh.ch

-Finally, in the interest of fine-tuning our scientific communication skills, these meetings can be used as a platform to practice oral presentations on topics pertinent to the group, or to have mock rounds of job interviews.
+In addition, in the interest of fine-tuning our scientific communication skills, these meetings can be used as a platform to practice oral presentations on topics pertinent to the group, or to have mock rounds of job interviews.